hdlugas/MZsearch/paper/paper.md

 order of the transformations, which are important for effective metabolomics studies.

-The developed 'EZsearch' provides a command-line tool for performing spectral library matching on either GC-MS or LC-MS data.
+The developed 'MZsearch' provides a command-line tool for performing spectral library matching on either GC-MS or LC-MS data.
 It allows users to construct their own spectrum preprocessing order using spectrum preprocessing transformations such as weight factor and low-entropy transformations.
-Additionally, the 'EZsearch' includes a novel entropy-based similarity measure, the Rényi Entropy Similarity Measure, enabling users to choose among four similarity measures: the commonly-used Cosine Similarity Measure [@Stein1994], the Shannon
+Additionally, the 'MZsearch' includes a novel entropy-based similarity measure, the Rényi Entropy Similarity Measure, enabling users to choose among four similarity measures: the commonly-used Cosine Similarity Measure [@Stein1994], the Shannon